astolzen/elkdemo/README.md

 </details>

 ### 2. Wait for VMs
-Wait for VMs does not require extra Vars, runs on the Google Cloud Inventory and references the Playbook `wait_gce.yml`
+Wait for VMs does not require extra vars, runs on the Google Cloud Inventory and references the Playbook `wait_gce.yml`

 ### 3. ELK-Stack Rollout
-The rollout-Playbook requires the Credentials:
+The rollout Template refers to the playbook `prep.yml` and requires the Credentials:
  * Twitter-API-Key
  * DDNS-Credentials
  * SSH-Machine Key of the *rhepdstower* User.